-Connectors can be in one of three states: stopped, running, or finished.
-However, subscriber connectors and publisher connectors that are able to publish indefinitely (for example, from a message bus) never reach finished state.
+Connectors ordinarily are in one of three states: stopped, running, or finished.
+Subscriber connectors and publisher connectors that are able to publish indefinitely (for example, from a message bus) never reach finished state.

 In order for connector execution to be dependent on the state of another connector, both connectors must be defined in different connector groups.
-Groups can contain multiple connectors, and all dependencies are defined in terms of groups, not individual connectors.
+Groups can contain multiple connectors, and all dependencies are defined in terms of the group, not the individual connectors.

-When a connector is added to a group, a corresponding connector state must be specified as well.
+When you add a connector to a group, you must specify a corresponding connector state as well.
 This state defines the target state for that connector within the group.
 When all connectors in a group reach their target state, all other groups dependent on that group are satisfied.
 When a group becomes satisfied, all connectors within that group enter running state.